qilingframework/qiling/docs/GDBSERVER.md

 # Qiling Gdbserver

 Qiling supports **GDB remote debugging**, meaning it will work with gdbserver compatible client (eg, IDApro).
-As of now, Qiling's gdbserver is not as complate as GDB's gdbserver, there are still some manual steps need to be done for more comprehensive debuggig (eg, manually rebase the base address in IDApro)
+As of now, Qiling's gdbserver is not as complete as GDB's gdbserver, but we are very close to qemu-gdbserver.
+There are still some manual steps need to be done for more comprehensive debugging (eg, manually rebase the base address in IDAPro)

 ### Turning on gdbserver